10 challenges as a note-taker

 Use Mumble Note to capture fleeting thoughts on the go

 We made Mumble Note because we know the struggle of keeping track of great ideas with regular note apps just doesn’t cut it.
 We want to help you hold onto those bursts of inspiration, organize your thoughts without a fuss, and find them easily when you need them.
-Mumble Note is currently available in iOS App Store.
+You can Download Mumble Note on iOS App Store.
 Give it try, mess around with it, and tell us what you think.
-For any feedback, drop us an email at feedback@narya.ai.
+For any feedback, drop us an email at feedback@mumblenote.com